ActiveIntelligentSystemsLab/pwc_net_ros/README.md

 * Nvidia GPU
 * Docker
+* Docker Compose
 * [nvidia-container-toolkit and nvidia-docker2](https://github.com/NVIDIA/nvidia-docker)

-  nvidia-docker2 is deprecated but it is needed for docker-compose with GPU
+  nvidia-docker2 is deprecated but it is needed for Docker Compose with GPU

 ## Testing